The Only Room Without a Door

 Now think about your inbox.

 No boundary.
 No check-in.
 No queue.
 Anyone who has the address walks in, whenever they want, as many times as they want, for free.
+Your attention has a price everywhere else.
+Here, it’s free for the taking.
 A cold pitch from someone you’ve never met.
 A shipping confirmation for something you never ordered.
 Revived notifications from a service you used once in 2019.
 All of them pouring into the same room as your colleagues, your clients, your family.

 Without a boundary, overflow isn’t a risk.
 It’s a certainty.